firemodels/test_bundles/README.md

 ### Notes

-*   The first time `gh` command is used you will be asked to authenticate its use with a github repo by typing `gh auth login`.
-This command will output a code and ask you to login to you github account to enter that code.  `gh` may then be used to access your github repos.
+*   The first time `gh` is used you will be asked to authenticate by typing `gh auth login`.
+This command will output a code and ask you to login to your github account to enter that code.  `gh` may then be used to access your github repos.

-*  The bot and bundle scripts using `gh` use several bash environment variables to access your github repos so that changes can be made if necessary without changing scripts (for example to access your forked test_bundles repo when testing scripts instead of the central repo version of test_bundles).
+*  The bot and bundle scripts in this repo using `gh` use several bash environment variables to access your github repos so that changes can be made if necessary without changing scripts (for example to access your forked test_bundles repo when testing scripts instead of the central repo version).

 ```
 GH_OWNER=firemodels